We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 4. Losing your staff

-Losing staff can be an indicator that your business is in financial trouble.
-If you often need to replace staff, you may be spending a lot of time and money on training new people.
+Losing staff can indicate that your business is in financial trouble.
+If you need to replace staff often, you'll spend a lot of time and money training new people.

-If staff retention is a problem, it's important that you identify why to protect your bottom line.
+If staff retention is a problem, protect your bottom line by identifying why it’s happening.
 Think about:

-- identifying your ideal candidate before you interview and recruit employees
+- identifying what your ideal candidate looks like before you interview and recruit employees

 - rewarding staff for their performance